cwenham/Meep/README.md

 MeepLib only supports a few modules on its own so its base NuGet package can remain a pure .Net-Standard library with minimal dependencies.
-So the host Meep program bundles it with two plugins to make it more useful out-of-the-box:
+So the host Meep program bundles it with three plugins to make it more useful out-of-the-box:
-MeepGit and MeepSQL.
+MeepGit, MeepSQL, and MeepSSH.

 MeepGit supports Git operations like Clone, Pull, Fetch, and Checkout.
 In addition to exposing these functions as modules you can use, Meep uses them